-With one of our Suffolk group travel seminars, you can travel with other Suffolk students.
+With one of our Suffolk Academic Travel Seminars, you can travel with other Suffolk students.
 These programs are offered during the spring semester and vary each year.
-While studying abroad as a group travel seminar participant, you'll:
+While studying abroad as a Academic Travel Seminar participant, you'll:

 - Complete a 3–4 credit class through Suffolk University

 - Find yourself abroad for 7–10 days (depending on which program you choose)